Can I Drop My Employer Health Insurance For Medicare?

 Additionally, if you’re enrolled in a Health Savings Account (HSA) through your employer’s health insurance plan, you will no longer be able to contribute to the HSA once you enroll in Medicare.
 However, you can still use any funds that are already in the account to pay for qualified medical expenses.

-Read More: Is Medicare Different For A Disabled?
+Read More: What Is Medicare Health Insurance?

 What Happens to My Dependents If I Drop My Employer Health Insurance for Medicare?